padrino/padrino-docs/guides/04_generators/10_admin.html.md

 `djime-cerulean`, `kathleene`, `olive`, `orange`, `reidb-greenish`, `ruby`, `warehouse`.

-This will generate the admin application and mount this at `/admin`.
+This will generate the admin application and mount it at `/admin`.
 For more information, check out the [Admin Guide](/guides/features/padrino-admin "Admin Guide").